LISTENING TO PETER & BEN

 What happens to the body of a singer when he listens to music?
 Which words can be used to describe what we hear, and how do these words have an effect on it?
+How is the act of listening perceived from outside?
 When does love become audible?

 In this forty-minute performance, director Wenzel U. Vöcks and tenor Daniel Arnaldos explore the possibilities of hearing as a dynamic phenomenon, using this historical recording of Britten and Pears to uncover an acoustical queer heritage.